 The University of Iowa has offered professional training for work in museums since 1910.

-The Museum Studies Certificate program combines history, theory and experiential learning in a curriculum that prepares professionals for graduate school or work in a wide range of museums and cultural institutions.
+The Museum Studies Certificate program combines history, theory, and experiential learning to create a forward-looking curriculum preparing professionals for graduate school or work in a wide range of museums and cultural institutions.

 Courses are offered online and face-to-face each semester to meet your education and professional development needs.